Chinese developers bet on Malaysia as investors turn cold on Hong Kong, Singapore

 The web page, topped with a banner that says "300,000 yuan to get residency for the whole family in a city next to Singapore", also gives details about Malaysia's immigration policies.

-Country Garden and Greenland Group's overseas unit, Greenland Hong Kong (0337.HK), are due to post their 2013 full-year earnings on Wednesday.
+Country Garden and Greenland Group's overseas unit, Greenland Hong Kong, are due to post their 2013 full-year earnings on Wednesday.

 ($1 = 6.1260 Chinese yuan)